There is no denying that videos matter in this day and age. Today, 81% of businesses use video as a marketing tool.

 3. What are the most suitable video analytics tools to measure your KPIs?

 Once you have determined the metrics you want to focus on, it is time to invest in the right analytics tools to help you out.
 Google Analytics and YouTube Analytics come with a plethora of features to help you track metrics and see how far you are progressing with meeting your goal.
 Even social media built-in analytics can offer insights into your video posts.

 You can also consider running polls through the Google Consumer Surveys feature to determine what your viewers liked or did not like about your video.

 4. What steps do you plan to take to optimize your KPIs?

-While you can always pick a competitor to benchmark your performance against, a more viable practice is to compare your current ad performance with your own past ad campaigns.
+While you can always pick a competitor to benchmark your performance against, a more viable practice is comparing your current ad performance with your past ad campaigns.

-Finding answers to such questions is a great way to evaluate your progress and make adjustments accordingly.
+Finding answers to such questions is a great way to evaluate your progress and adjust accordingly.

 Video marketing success requires consistency.